 Christian mom blogger Glennon Doyle Melton has announced her engagement to soccer star Abby Wambach.
 “Abby and I have decided to hold hands forever.
 Love Wins,” she wrote on Facebook.
 “Happy. #iseethemoonnow,” Wambach wrote on Instagram.
 The two have featured their relationship on social media since announcing it in November.

 This story was first published Nov.
 14 after Melton announced they were dating.

 Christian author Glennon Doyle Melton — known as the “ultimate confessional writer” for her honest portrayals of her struggling marriage, addiction and eating disorder — has opened up with another big revelation.

-She is dating again, her new partner is a woman and that woman is celebrity soccer champ Abby Wambach.
+Her partner is a woman and that woman is celebrity soccer champ Abby Wambach.

 The blonde pair smiled together in a photo posted Sunday night on the Momastery blogger and mom of three’s Facebook page.
 “Oh my God, she is so good to me.
 She loves me for all the things I’ve always wanted to be loved for.
 She’s just my favorite.
 My person,” wrote Melton, best known for her 2014 New York Times bestseller “Carry On, Warrior: The Power of Embracing Your Messy, Beautiful Life” and 2016 memoir “Love Warrior,” an Oprah Book Club pick.

 — Glennon Doyle Melton (@Momastery) November 14, 2016